Oleksiy Kuznyetsov

-He is a member of the temporary investigative commission of the VRU on issues of verification and assessment of the state of the joint-stock company "Ukrainian Railways", investigation of facts of possible inaction, violation of Ukrainian legislation by the management bodies of the specified enterprise, which led to a significant deterioration of the technical condition of the enterprise and main production indicators since 27 January 2021.
+He is a member of the temporary investigative commission of the Verkhovna Rada on issues of verification and assessment of the state of the joint-stock company "Ukrainian Railways", investigation of facts of possible inaction, violation of Ukrainian legislation by the management bodies of the specified enterprise, which led to a significant deterioration of the technical condition of the enterprise and main production indicators since 27 January 2021.

 Biography

-Oleksiy Kuznyetsov was born in Sievierodonetsk on 2 December 1972.
+Oleksiy Kuznyetsov was born in Sievierodonetsk on 2 December 1979.